 Burke: For taxpayers who e-file and choose direct deposit, IRS generally issues refunds in less than 21 days.
-Use the IRS website, IRS.gov/refunds
+Use the IRS website to check the status of your return.

-Burke: By far, the best way to get your question answered is to start with the www.IRS.gov website.
+Burke: By far the best way to get your question answered is to start with the www.IRS.gov website.
+It's the quickest and easiest option for help.
+From IRS.gov, taxpayers can quickly access the variety of free resources available to help at any time, day or night.

-IRS.gov is the quickest and easiest option for help.
-IRS assisted phone lines continue to receive record numbers of calls, more than the agency can handle with its limited resources.
-To avoid delays: Check IRS.gov first for refund information and answers to tax questions Taxpayers who want to be able to access information about their personal taxes from the IRS should go to IRS.gov and create an Online Account, which securely provides tax account information on IRS.gov and helps provide important filing information.
+Taxpayers who want to be able to access information about their personal taxes from the IRS should go to IRS.gov and create an online account, which securely provides tax account information on IRS.gov and helps provide important filing information.